marki-p/Iot-13-2025/README.md

 # Iot-13-2025

-my first repository for IoT 13 in 2025
+My first repository for IoT group 13 in 2025.